 We heard later that no one else in other groups had seen the sea turtles nesting that morning—by the time the other groups made it to the beach, all the sea turtles had already headed to the water.
 I was so grateful that Andres and Gustavo knew when to wake us up to make sure we saw the sea turtles nesting on the beach.
 It was a once-in-a-lifetime Galapagos wildlife experience and a special moment that I know only Nat Hab could provide.

-This guest post was written by Operations Coordinator Emily Kleinburd.
-All photos © Emily Kleinburd.
+By Operations Coordinator Emily Kleinburd.
+All photos © Emily Kleinburd